SimonCropp/SimpleInfoName/readme.md

 ## Usage

-Given a class dfinition of:
+Given a class definition of:

 <!-- snippet: Target -->
 <a id='snippet-target'></a>